cagov/innovation-hub.ca.gov/docs/pages/product-management/run-of-show.md

 description: How to keep things organized in the lead up to a launch, announcement, or update
 ---

-A run-of-show tracker is a single unified table, organized by day and time.
+<p class="text-lead">A run-of-show tracker is a single unified table, organized by day and time.</p>

 It’s sometimes called a “tick tock”.
 It’s a countdown to any launch and can even go beyond.
 It maps out the sequence of events to be sure you’ve covered every angle.
 It also makes sure the process is reviewed and approved.
 The run-of-show is a real-time checklist for making sure the “show” goes on as planned.

 You can use a run-of-show for: